 Student Affairs Departments

 Student Affairs is responsible for the portion of your collegiate experience that occurs outside the classroom.
-We provide customized services to meet the needs of our students in the areas of career services, leader and volunteer activities, student life activities, student conduct, housing and food, and health services.
+Our departments specialize in the areas of career services, leadership and volunteerism activities, student life activities, student conduct, housing and food, health services, and more.
 We also provide student affairs services on our Tulsa, Health Science Center and Arezzo, Italy campuses.
 Learn more about each of our departments and the services they offer to OU students!

 Arezzo, Italy Student Affairs